Strategy & design

 Fortune 100 dental insurance provider

 Spending most of its energy reacting — claims, complaints, churn — a Fortune 100 dental insurer needed to get ahead of the problem.
 We combined IoT smart toothbrush data with behavioral rewards to design a preventive care engagement model for millions of members.
-Using the Clear Path Forward sequence, we created a proof of concept that shifted the conversation from reactive customer service to proactive health outcomes, and gave the team a concrete roadmap to take to leadership.
+Using our Clear Path Forward, we created a proof of concept that shifted the conversation from reactive customer service to proactive health outcomes, and gave the team a concrete roadmap to take to leadership.

 Unified customer interaction platform